gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

 $code_custom_path

 Note that this approach also allows you run your Gradio apps on custom paths (`http://localhost:8000/gradio` in the example above).

+## Security and File Access

+Sharing your Gradio app with others by hosting it on Spaces, on your own server, or through temporary share links exposes certain files on the host machine to users of your Gradio app.
+This is necessary in order for Gradio apps to be able to display examples (example images, etc.) or output files created by your prediction function.

+In particular, Gradio apps grant users access to three kinds of files:

+*